joeldipops/TableTop/AdventurerFactory/README.md

     2. Pay the cost
     2. If the action was from a `Consumable` card, turn it on its side to indicate it has now been _Consumed_.
     3. Perform the action
     4. Allow your opponent to respond with an action and so on...

+- Discard one of your in-play cards.
+     There may be times when you find it advantageous to remove one of your cards from play.
+You may do this on your turn unless a card says otherwise.
+     1. Pay 1🌈
+     2. Put the card in the discard pile.

 ### Encounter Step
 In the encounter step, you may do one of the following.